 Step 5: Create USB vmdk -rawdisk

 This is a crucial step of the tutorial, as we are going to map a virtual machine (.vmdk file) to the USB Drive.
-Means we create VMDK raw file that holds the path of our bootable USB drive for VirtualBox which helps it to recognize the USB drive as normal Virtual Disk drive.
+This means we create a VMDK raw file that holds the path of our bootable USB drive for VirtualBox which helps it to recognize the USB drive as a normal Virtual Disk drive.

-Note: Red colour USB2 in the below command is the name of the rawdisk we about to create and you can give it whatever name you want.
+Note: Red color USB2 in the below command is the name of the rawdisk we about to create and you can give it whatever name you want.

 VBoxManage internalcommands createrawvmdk -filename C:\usb2.vmdk -rawdisk \\.\PhysicalDrive#

 Step 7: Assign some name to it.

 Here we are creating Windows 7 Virtual Machine with the name USB Windows 7, however, you can select Linux or any other OS depending upon your bootable USB OS.

 Allot the amount of RAM you want to give to Virtual Machine.